Helping you with whole life costs

 Electric Vehicles and WLC

-There’s no escaping the higher cost of electric cars.
+There is no escaping the higher cost of electric cars.
 The huge, advanced battery packs required for each vehicle can add thousands of pounds to the contract price.
 Even with the full government grant of £3,000 towards the new price of an electric car, they still tend to be more expensive than a petrol or diesel equivalent.
-However whilst electric vehicles are often more expensive than their petrol / diesel counterparts there are more and more being introduced into the market today and are significantly cheaper compared to 2 or 3 years ago.
-The Tesla Model 3 and Kia e-Niro as a couple of recent examples.

-Looking at the WLC’s of hybrid, PHEV and battery electric vehicles and moving away from diesel/petrol, can see clients make savings and gain advantages such as lower fuel costs, lower national insurance and no tax.
-Making electric vehicles a much more competitive option.
+When looking at the WLCs of hybrid, PHEV, and battery electric vehicles, it is clear to see how EVs can be a much more competitive option.
+As you move away from the diesel and petrol fuels, clients can make great savings and gain advantages such as lower fuel costs, lower national insurance, and no tax.